tranhuudang/diccon_evo/README.md

 You can support us by downloading the application & leave us feedback.

 ## License
-Spooky is licensed under the GNU General Public License v3.0.
+Diccon is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.